Copyright © 2015 Granite Tops Pro All rights reserved

 Clean with 12% hydrogen peroxide (hair bleaching strength) and a few drops of ammonia.

-Making and Using a Poultice For Stone Stains
+Making and Using a Poultice For Granite Stains

 Sometimes stone top care requires removing stains with a poultice.
 A poultice is a liquid cleaner or chemical mixed with a white absorbent material to form a paste about the consistency of peanut butter.